fedora-infra/datanommer/README.rst

     $ mkvirtualenv source

 **Note:** If the mkvirtualenv command is unavailable try ``source /usr/bin/virtualenvwrapper.sh`` on Fedora (if you do not run Fedora you might have to adjust the command a little).
+You can also add this command to your ``~/.bashrc`` file to have it run automatically for you.

 Set up fedmsg::